EricssonResearch/spindump/Usage.md

     --report-qr-loss
     --not-report-qr-loss

  Sets the tool to either report or not report round-trip loss rates or unidirectional loss rates for QUIC connections based on two experimental algorithms, when using the --textual mode.
 The default is to not report packet loss rates.

+    --report-packets
+    --no-report-packets
+    --report-notes
+    --no-report-notes

+The first two options set the tool to either report statistics on every packet or not.
+Note that --report-spins also sets reporting for all packets, but only for QUIC flows.
+The second two options set the tool to either report the textual "note" field on JSON or textual outputs or not.

     --debug
     --no-debug
     --deepdebug
     --no-deepdebug